 (3) To limit liability, drivers must be warned when a boot is attached to their vehicle and instructed how to have the boot removed without damaging the vehicle.

 (a) Most traffic violations occurring on DOD installations (within the UNITED STATES or its territories) should be referred to the proper U.S. Magistrate.
-(Army, see AR 190-29; DLA, see DLAI 5720.4; and Air Force, see AFI 51-905).
+(Army, see AR 190-45; DLA, see DLA One Book Process Chapter, Criminal Offenses and U.S. Federal Court Procedures; and Air Force, see AFI 51-905).
 However, violations are not referred when—

 (1) The operator is driving a Government vehicle at the time of the violation.